hoanhan101/hraft/PROPOSAL.md

   them.
 It means that I don't have to put a key-value in the master node in order for it to be propagated.

+  > I feel like this behavior somewhat conflicts with the idea of Raft's leader
+  > election.
+Because in Raft, there are one master at a time and the rest are
+  > followers.
+A log first go through the master then if the consensus is
+  > reach, it is replicated to other nodes in the cluster.
+However, in this
+  > situation I am proposing at the moment, it seems like there is no master
+  > and every one has equal role.
+I can put a key-value anywhere in the cluster
+  > without caring about which one is the master.

-  > Should it behave this way?
-Or should I put a load balancer in front of
+  > If I follow the masterless architecture, is it better to put a load
-  > these nodes?
+  > balancer in front of these nodes?

-  > How about a masterless architecture?

 - If I choose to stop a node or multiple nodes, the system must still work.
-- If I stop the master, it will start the leader election again and everything should remain the same.
+- If I stop the master, it will start the leader election again if and only if the quorum size is big enough.
+Everything should behave the same way.

 ### APIs